matari18/ml/README.md

-repository for notrbooks from stepic cource https://stepik.org/course/125501
+repository for notebooks from stepic course https://stepik.org/course/125501